inveniosoftware/docs-invenio-rdm/docs/use/administration.md

 - **Sort** by newest or oldest.
 - **Take actions** like deleting or featuring a community.

-!!! tip
+!!! info

-    For more details on communities, see [Communities](../../maintenance/architecture/communities).
+    For more details on communities, see [Communities](../maintenance/architecture/communities.md).

-    For API usage, see [Communities REST API](/../../reference/rest_api_communities).
+    For API usage, see [Communities REST API](../reference/rest_api_communities.md).

 ## Logs